European Art

 Helene Kröller-Müller: Life Between Love and Art

-The Kröller-Müller Museum in Otterlo, Netherlands holds the second-largest Van Gogh collection in the world.
-Furthermore, there are masterpieces by modern masters such as Claude Monet, Georges Seurat, Pablo Picasso, and Piet Mondrian.
-However, there would be no museum if it wasn’t for Helene Kröller-Müller.
-She is the woman behind the idea and the collection of the museum.
+The Kröller-Müller Museum in Otterlo, Netherlands, holds the second-largest Van Gogh collection in the world.
+Furthermore, the museum presents masterpieces by modern masters such as Claude Monet, Georges Seurat, Pablo Picasso, and Piet Mondrian.
+However, there would be no museum were it not for Helene Kröller-Müller.
+She is the woman behind the idea and the museum’s collections.

 Early Life